shaunfg/im-feeling-ponche.io/README.md

 ## 🎯 What is a Ponche?

 A musical hit in Cuban music that happens on the 8, usually dramatically.
-This hit is classified from the minds from [Rueda Con Ritmo](https://www.ruedaconritmo.com/) in San Francisco.
+This hit is classified from the minds of [Rueda Con Ritmo](https://www.ruedaconritmo.com/) in San Francisco.

 ## 🚀 Live Demo